kiking0501/kiking0501.github.io/README.md

 - Created a Gallery page for a mobile game SINoAlice since I truly enjoy its graphics!

   *2020-Update:* Enriched the character collection and polished the page.
+  *2025-Update:* Moved the page to [a new location](https://github.com/kiking0501/Cantonese-Chinese-Translation)